linux-system-roles/network/README.md

 will be present during a real run.
 That means, in presence of an invalid `controller`, `--check` may signal success but the actual play run fails.

+If only bringing down the `controller` profile , then the port profiles will be brought down automatically.
+If bringing down the connection on some or all ports, then the controller profile stay active.

 The `team` type uses `roundrobin` as the `runner` configuration.
 No further configuration is supported at the moment.